Ticketedmoon/the-coffee-counter/README.md

 ###### End Goal:

-A fully responsive, dynamic, useful dashboard that hosts all the tenant health data.
+A fully responsive, dynamic, useful dashboard.
-It shows the *critical tenants* and the *low health tenants* as priority.
 This is where the dynamism comes into the site.